Joseph JakesForest Biopolymer Science and Engineering

 - Lab Notes

-- Material structure-property relationships with an emphasis on mechanical behavior
+- Wood cell wall structure-property relationships with emphasis on mechanical behavior, moisture sorption, and diffusion

 - Advanced nanoindentation techniques to assess mechanical behavior at micrometer length scales and below